Submitted by admin on Thu, 03/29/2018 - 05:28

 The next step is to make a list of every webpage on your website membership site.
 You'll need this list so you can keep track of the pages you have already reviewed, and the items you tested to make sure you didn't miss anything.
 This is also a great tool when you have divided the testing tasks between multiple team members.

-A good place to start is by reviewing your website's site map.
-Add to this a feature list that is specific to your site so that anything your web users interact with is tested.
-Any screen or email that your users engage with school be added, such as your login screens, password retrieval, membership registration process, membership renewal process, etc.
+A good place to start is by reviewing your website’s site map.
+Add a feature list specific to your site to test everything your web users interact with.
+Add any screen or email that your users engage with, such as login screens, password retrieval, membership registration process, and membership renewal process.

 We want to list it all to catch any confusing (or even missing!) events so that we avoid users having to bring it to our attention!